 Now, as far as design and copy go, you’ll want to be even more clear and concise on mobile for two reasons.

-Take a look at the following popup that’s shown to shoppers that visit Carbon38’s Shopify store from their desktop.
+Take a look at this popup shown to shoppers that visit Carbon38’s Shopify store.

 A few things to note about the mobile version of this campaign:

 It only takes up the bottom half of the screen